 Anxiety is very common, and most people will feel a little anxious occasionally as it is the body’s response to stress.
 When you feel anxious, you may feel apprehension or fear about a coming event, and these feelings will soon pass.
-Your symptoms should always be evaluated by your physician for an accurate diagnosis and treatment plan and to exclude any serious condition.
+Your physician should always evaluate your symptoms for an accurate diagnosis and treatment plan and exclude any serious condition.

 However, feeling anxiety for months and where it interferes with your quality of life could indicate an anxiety disorder or phobia.
 Our award winning anxiety treatment specialists, primary care physicians and doctors in NYC are trained to investigate these symptoms and treat anxiety.

 What Are the Symptoms of Anxiety?

 Anxiety symptoms can include sleeplessness, feeling forgetful, or muscle tension.
 Your heart rate may increase, or you could feel restless.
 Some people will experience nightmares or panic attacks or have painful memories or thoughts they cannot control.
 The symptoms you feel can depend on the type of anxiety disorder, and these symptoms can vary tremendously from one person to another.